ShawnaEHartley/Oh-The-Places-We-Go/README.md

 <section>
 <h3>Functionality & MVPs:</h3>
 <div>
 In ‘Oh!
-The Places We Go,’ users will be able to:
+The Places We Go,’ users will be able to interactive with the below elements:
 	<ul>
 		<li>Side bar that updates with country selection with total ## data output</li>
 		<li>Year selector dropdown for side bar statistics</li>